-3.2 Determination of Extract Release Volume (ERV):
+3.2 (A) Determination of Extract Release Volume (ERV):

-Homogenize 20 gm meat with 100 ml distilled water for 2 minutes.
-Pour the homogenate directly into the funnel lined with Whatman filter paper No.1, folded thrice so as to make eight sections.
-Allow the homogenate to seep between the folds and the collect the extract in 100 ml graduated cylinder for 15 min.
+Homogenize 20 gm meat with 100 mL distilled water for 2 minutes.
+Pour the homogenate directly into the funnel lined with cellulose based qualitative filter paper, folded thrice so as to make eight sections.
+Allow the homogenate to seep between the folds and the collect the extract in 100 mL graduated cylinder for 15 min.